 Fairly early on in this strange narrative comes the only scene we’d recognize from a typical thriller — a daring escape that begins with a savage bit of violence.
 Later on, most of the ‘action’ moments happen off-screen, but are felt just as deeply.
 Our main character is hiding out in a rural villa when he just decides it’s good time to move on.
 He tells us matter-of-factly that the place was raided three days later, and all of his comrades shot.

-Almost all movies about the German occupation of Paris give a distorted idea of what it must have been like to operate as a clandestine member of the French Resistance.
+Almost all movies about the German occupation of Paris distort what it must have been like to operate as a clandestine member of the French Resistance.
 Jean-Pierre Melville’s Army of Shadows may be the most accurate.
-Melville’s tale of heroism in the Resistance was in released in 1969, when anti-authoritarian student rebellion in Paris was at a high pitch.
+Melville’s tale of bleak heroism was in released in 1969 when anti-authoritarian student rebellion in Paris was at a high pitch.
 A victim of critical prejudice, the film was considered too old-hat and too pro- Charles de Gaulle.
 It was not exported to America until 2006.

-Army of Shadows is now often referred to as Melville’s moviemasterpiece.
-His crime thrillers Le samouraï and Le Cercle rouge are highly stylized dramas about criminals bound by rigid codes of conduct.
+Army of Shadows is now often referred to as Melville’s movie masterpiece.
+His highly stylized crime thrillers Le samouraï and Le Cercle rouge follow criminals bound by rigid codes of conduct.
 Melville’s resistance operatives behave in much the same way, but for a practical purpose: any deviation from a safe pattern is an invitation to Gestapo torture.
 Conditions force the resistance agents to be utterly ruthless with their own people as well.
 The perilous work is an existential trap.

 Jean-Pierre Melville’s style fits in perfectly with millennial tastes in art filmmaking.
 His simple camera setups telegraph nothing, keeping us in perpetual suspense.
 Colors are cold and the majority of the film plays out in semi-darkness.
 Melville’s ‘world’ of 1943 France is detailed but not overly explained.
 Luc Jardie works in a little glass booth he’s bought for his library.
 His body heat will warm it up; he can’t get coal to heat his entire house.
 In one scene we see a pair of miraculously preserved 1930s Lysander aircraft, but for a parachuting sequence Melville relies on obvious miniatures.
 In earlier pirated videos the timing of these scenes was too bright, making the miniatures look even worse!

 Melville is extremely restrained in what he chooses to show.
 He gives us no ‘entertaining’ torture scenes.
-We see the Gestapo’s victims before and after horrendous abuse, and can only guess what’s been done to them.
-The Germans aren’t even ‘Aryan’ types, but look like normal bureaucrats.
-He suggests the scope of French collaboration without making a big issue of it.
+We see Gestapo victims before and after horrendous abuse, and can only guess what’s been done to them.
+The Germans aren’t even ‘Aryan’ types, but look like average bureaucrats.
+The scope of French collaboration is suggested without making a big issue of it.
 A French cop tells Gerbier that it is lucky that France had so many unused POW camps already built when the Germans took over, because now they have no shortage of space for political prisoners.
-For all practical purposes, Gerbier and his agents are fighting both the Germans and their own French countrymen.
+For all practical purposes Gerbier and his agents are fighting both the Germans and their own French countrymen.

 The Criterion Collection’s Blu-ray of Army of Shadows appears to be essentially the same restored disc released by Criterion in 2011.
-The restoration is lauded — and it’s a good one — but nowhere does the disc copy or the extras mention a new transfer.
+The restoration is good but nowhere do the disc copy and extras mention a new transfer.
 This may be a straight reissue.

 This new Blu-ray brings back the terrific extras from earlier Criterion releases.
 They constitute a multimedia primer on the French Resistance 1940-1944.
 The commentary by Ginette Vincendeau, excerpts from several French television shows and interviews with cameraman Pierre Lhomme and editor Françoise Bonnot cover the production history of the movie.

-Another exciting extra is Le journal de la Résistance, a 1944 compilation of footage shot during the liberation of Paris and narrated by Noel Coward.
+Another exciting extra is Le journal de la Résistance, a 1944 compilation of footage filmed during the liberation of Paris and narrated by Noel Coward.
 It’s a perfect accompaniment for René Clément’s Is Paris Burning?
-Coward’s voiceover script reflects the harsh, vindictive sentiments of the time — ordinary German soldiers are mocked as ‘fallen Supermen,’ while Coward happily anticipates reprisals directed at female ‘horizontal’ collaborators.
+Coward’s voiceover script reflects the vindictive sentiments of the time — ordinary German soldiers are mocked as ‘fallen Supermen’ while Coward happily anticipates reprisals directed at female ‘horizontal collaborators.’